 IEC students who wish to withdraw from class must submit a written request to the Director of Education in person.
 Simply ceasing to attend classes or notifying the instructor does not constitute an authorized withdrawal.

 IEC reserves the rights to dismiss any students whose conduct or attendance does not meet the requirements as written herein.
-Students may be dismissed if they have been absent from more than 30% of classes or has been involved in conduct disruptive to the education process or to school property, or has not made tuition payments as agreed.
+Students may be dismissed if they have been absent from more than 10% of classes or have been involved in conduct disruptive to the education process or to school property, or have not made tuition payments as agreed.
 The dismissal procedure is initiated after the second notice and includes the following steps:

 An Exit interview will be conducted by the Director of Education;